-- e) Note that you may have to reboot your local computer for the settings to take effect.
-Follow any instruction you see on the screen. - 2.
-Connect your computer directly to the controller's Ethernet port (RJ-45 jack located on the front of the controller).
+- e) n the screen. - Connect your computer directly to the controller's Ethernet port (RJ-45 jack located on the front of the controller).
 See Figure 2.4.
 The controller's front panel port is configured with an IP address.
 Default is 192.168.1.2.
 This is the address you will type into your Web browser to access the controller's Web Interface.
-You will also have to set the properties on your computer (refer to the previous procedure in step 1). - 3.
-When finished, disconnect your computer from the controller and, if necessary, reset your computer network settings as recorded in step 1.
+You will also have to set the properties on your computer (refer to the previous procedure in step 1). - When finished, disconnect your computer from the controller and, if necessary, reset your computer network settings as recorded in step 1.